chuckstack/chuckstack.github.io/src-ls/blog-llm-ai-operations-automation.md

 - Provide workflow to easily update documentation
 - Ensure your chat (AI/LLM) always knows the current instructions

+[View this article](./blog-llm-ai-production-deploy.md) to create this infrastructure yourself.

 ## TOC

 <!-- toc -->

 ## Problem Statements

+Here are the problem statements we want to address:

 **Problem #1:** People are generally not good at following directions with near perfect precision.
 We are creative, imaginative, and (as a result of these strengths) we are often distracted.
 These distractions sometimes result in mistakes when performing tasks.